rintud72/rintu/README.md

 # rintu
-this is my first repository
-author - Rintu Das
+this is my first git repository. author - Rintu Das